The advantages and disadvantages of credit cards

 3. Useful in an emergency

-• never sent to you
+• Never sent to you

-• from a company that has gone bust
+• From a company that has gone bust

 What are the disadvantages of using a credit card?

-1. Interest rates
+1. Higher interest rates

 2. It’s borrowed money